 DWR

 DWR, or Durable Water Repellent, is a treatment for the outside fabric of your sleeping bag – down and synthetic – that adds a layer of water resistance.
-When this treatment is done regularly,: instead of soaking into the fabric, water will bead up and stay on the outer shell.
+When this treatment is done regularly, instead of soaking into the fabric, water will bead up and stay on the outer shell.
 By no means does this make your bag fully waterproof, but it adds an important bit of extra protection.
 Many sleeping bags already come with a DWR coating, but just like rain jackets and rain pants, it eventually wears off and you’ll need to reapply it.
 To learn how, check out our guide How To Clean & Wash Your Sleeping Bag, including steps on reapplying DWR.

 WASHING & STORAGE